the-hvr/demoGit/README.md

 # demoGit
-the purpose of this folder only for enhancing skill on git &amp; github
+the purpose of this folder is only for enhancing skill on git & github.